SmileiPIC/Smilei/doc/Sphinx/post-processing.rst

 Select a diagnostic
 ^^^^^^^^^^^^^^^^^^^

-Once your simulation is selected, several methods are available to select various diagnostics.
+Once a simulation is selected, several methods are available to choose various diagnostics.

-Checkout the corresponding documentation to find out which diagnostics are included in Smilei:
+Checkout the namelist documentation to find out which diagnostics are included in Smilei:
 :ref:`scalars <DiagScalar>`, :ref:`fields <DiagFields>`, :ref:`probes <DiagProbe>`
 and :ref:`particles <DiagParticles>`.